Finding scholarships for university can sometimes be difficult. Occasionally, people ask me to find scholarships for them.

 What you should do instead

-For a much less expensive option, you can do it yourself using my step-by-step guide How to Find Scholarships in Canada.
+For a much less expensive option, you can do it yourself using my step-by-step guide How to Find and Win Scholarships.

 The information in this guide is for Canadian students and parents searching for university entrance scholarships to Canadian universities.